cederlys/svive-qmk/README.md

 Ins/Del/PrtSc/Pause, et c.
 Only the 62 most central keys remain.
 This has a Nordic ISO layout.

+WARNING: There are at least two revisions of this keyboard.
+If you remove the space key, you can see a date code.
+My keyboard has the date code 2020/12/19.
+I've heard a report that newer keyboards have changed something, so that my firmware does not work on them.
+In particular, keyboards with a date code 2021/07/08 apparently do not work; it is currently not known why.

 On this keyboard, the switches are soldered to the PCB, so changing them (or removing them to see what is under them) is a lot harder than on the Triton Full.